CodeblackNL/TFSBuildScripts/README.md

 TFS already comes with tasks for running a SonarQube analysis and packaging & publishing NuGet packages.
 Also, release management is now integrated.

-For TFSBuildScripts, this only leaves versioning; but that's a gooed thing :-).
+For TFSBuildScripts, this only leaves versioning; but that's a good thing :-).